 Moleketi said a collective decision was taken during his term alongside Manuel to establish the unit, but they had no knowledge of alleged unlawful activity linked to it.

 “My affidavit said we took this decision, but we never had an operational involvement.
-Mail & Guardian this week.
+What happened thereafter is a matter we cannot account for,” Moleketi told the Mail & Guardian this week.

 “There is a difference between what ministers and deputy ministers agree on and how the actual decision is implemented.
 However it was implemented, I was not party to that.
 If there was any breach I cannot account for that.”